Invincible-class battlecruiser: Armament

-The originally intended 12-pounder guns were exchanged for sixteen 4-in (102 mm) QF Mk III guns early in the construction process.
+The ships' secondary armament initially was intended to consist of eighteen quick-firing (QF) 12-pounder (3 in) guns, but firing trials against the old destroyer Skate in 1906 showed that the 12-pounder gun had little chance of stopping a destroyer or torpedo boat before it got close enough to fire its torpedoes.
+They were replaced by sixteen 4-inch (102 mm) QF Mk I and III guns early in the construction process.
 They were positioned in the superstructure and on turret roofs in open mounts as they were not expected to be manned in a ship-to-ship engagement during daylight.
-During 1914–15 the turret roof guns were transferred to the superstructure and the total number of guns was reduced to twelve.
-All of the remaining guns were enclosed in casemates and given blast shields at that time to better protect the gun crews from weather and enemy action.
+During 1914–1915 the turret-roof guns were transferred to the superstructure and the total number of guns was reduced to twelve.
+All of the remaining guns were enclosed in casemates and given gun shields at that time to better protect the gun crews from weather and enemy action.
 The guns on their PI* mounts had a maximum depression of 10° and a maximum elevation of 20°.
 They fired 31 lb projectiles at a muzzle velocity of 2335–2370 ft/s; at 20°, this provided a maximum range of 9600 yd using Common pointed shells.
-Their rate of fire was 8–10 rounds per minute.